 See Pest Post – Whitefly for more information.

 Release Aphidoletes aphidimyza at a rate of 0.2 midges per square meter weekly.
 This rate is 2 release points of 1000 each, per hectare.
 It is essential to ensure that the release is neutral, in that no Aphids should be nearby.
 This is achieved by releasing the Aa in the same location every week.
 This ensures that the Aphidoletes will disperse and search.
 Aphid Banker systems will undermine the prevention system.
+Consider your crop the banker – that is where you want Aphidoletes to go.

 During the winter, day length can be an issue for Aa’s efficacy.
 The addition of low, supplemental light such as LED Christmas strings or even just the walkway lights will have a great influence on Aa’s performance.
+Micromus variegatus at a rate of 0.5 adults per square meter is also an effective aphid prevention, particularly during cool and darker times of year.

 We have also developed a “flying aphid” trap using a modified “bug zapper”.
 See Pest Post – Aphids for more details.